Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Findings and Implications

-\xun{section 3 is very long.
-This subsection can stands out as another section.
-2019-11-30} \hang{just made this a stand-alone section 2019-11-30} \comment{very good move! ---johnh 2019-12-10}

-\comment{I redid the intro para to try and summarize the points. please check. ---johnh 2019-12-10} \hang{thanks.
-I think the summary is good 2019-10-10} We next distill the detailed analysis of ML-based AD to three implications: leverage the strengths of anomaly detection, training with somewhat noisy data is possible, and combinations of AD and heuristics can help both.
+We next distill our interpretation results to three implications: training with noisy real-world data is possible (\autoref{sec:imp_noise}), autoencoder can reliably detect real-world anomalies on well-represented unordered features (\autoref{sec:imp_strength}) and combinations of autoencoder-based AD and heuristic-based filters can help both (\autoref{sec:imp_combine}).